ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

    Replace the value for **URL** with the one obtained in the previous section.
 Add `.json` to the URL to indicate that [JSON data should be returned](https://{DomainName}/docs/openwhisk?topic=cloud-functions-actions_web#return_json).
 Next, replace **YOURSECRET** in **HEADER VALUE** with your actual value that you set earlier.

 7. Click the **Try it** button on the upper right.
 The chatbot should be functional now.
-Enter the phrase "show event by date 2019".
+Enter the phrase `show event by date 2019`.
 It should return event information.
 If this is not the case, make sure the information entered in step 6 is correct.

 ## Create an assistant and integrate with Slack